lhmouse/asteria/doc/standard-library.md

 ### `std.numeric.frexp(x)`

-* Decomposes `x` into normalized fractional and exponent parts such that `x = frac * exp2(exp)`, where `frac` and `exp` denote the fraction and exponent respectively, and `frac` is always within the range `[0.5,1.0)`.
+* Decomposes `x` into normalized fractional and exponential parts such that `x = frac * exp2(exp)`, where `frac` and `exp` denote the fraction and exponent respectively, and `frac` is always within the range `[0.5,1.0)`.
   If `x` is non-finite, `exp` is unspecified.